lists: list comprehensions

 return result

-• for item in argument: makes a loop over the items of argument which is an iterable passed into the function
+• for item in argument: loops over the items of argument

-• result.append(item) adds each item from argument to the list called result
+• result.append(item) adds each item from argument to result

 • return result returns result after the loop completes

-• I change the input name from argument to iterable to be more explicit
+• I change the input name from argument to iterable to make it clearer

 def for_loop(iterable):